 Movie Blog: 'Last Days In Vietnam' Review Toward the end of The Last Days in Vietnam, a marine who was part of the evacuation of Saigon describes the terrible episode as the Vietnam War "in microcosm."
 That is to say: It had the tragic mix of good intentions and poor leadership that led to broken promises and a country's demise.
 Yet, filmmaker Rory Kennedy's vital and moving documentary on the Fall of Saigon isn't so much about her pointing a finger, as it is about highlighting the pain, panic, heartbreak, and heroism wound up in those dark days in the spring of 1975.

+Good Question: What Is Clemency?
 The editorial board of America's largest newspaper, the New York Times, says a man the government calls a traitor should be given a deal.
 Last year, Edward Snowden stole and then leaked top secret documents about how the National Security Agency gathers its information.
 He's been living in Russia, because he could end up in prison for life if he comes home.

 Opinion: If Obama Is Impeached Over Benghazi ScandalMounting questions are being asked about Benghazi, which could lead to the Oval Office.
 If it is found that President Barack Obama lied about not knowing that the attack was a terrorist attack the nation could very likely repeat the events of Nixon's resignation.